 First lets get a few facts straight: Fuel efficiency and speed are inversely related.
 It doesn’t matter if it is a motorcycle, car or an airplane.
 You pay for speed with reduced efficiency.
 You also pay for weight.
 These are fundamental facts.
 The only place where those rules don’t apply is in outer space (no gravity and no air).
 Therefore, it is meaningless to talk about fuel efficiency without considering speed and weight.
 Psychologically people have accepted driving at 65 mph as an acceptable tradeoff between speed, weight, and fuel.
 But that is an arbitrary choice.
 If you really want the best fuel mileage, nothing beats walking, bicycling or riding a horse.
-All of these produce more miles per unit energy than other modes of modern transportation.
+All of these produce more miles per unit energy than other modes of transportation.
 So ultimately this is all about tradeoffs – how much fuel efficiency are we will to tradeoff to move faster and carry more weight.

 General aviation (GA) often gets a bad rap because at first glance the gas mileage looks worse than cars.
 But the truth is, GA is significantly more effective than cars once you factor in speed and weight.

 Assuming internal combustion engines, the differences between engine efficiency is negligibly small.
-They all have more or less 20% thermal efficiency.
+They all have more or less 30% thermal efficiency.
 Wind resistance and rolling resistance are the biggest variables.
 Wind resistance increases as the square of the air speed.
 Rolling resistance depends on the type of wheels.
 Cars are worse than trains because rubber wheels have greater rolling resistance than steel rollers on tracks.
 But it is safe to say that airplanes don’t have rolling resistance.
-Additionally, transportation is all about moving a load, so weight has to be part of this discussion as well- you can’t compare a cement truck with a motorcycle without considering how much weight is being carried.
+Additionally, transportation is all about moving a load, so weight has to be part of this discussion as well- you can’t compare the fuel efficiency of a cement truck with a motorcycle without considering how much weight is being carried.
 We need to combine these three factors (gas mileage, speed and load) into a single parameter that represents the efficiency of movement.
 We will define a transport effectiveness parameter as the product of gas mileage, square of the speed, and the useful load.
 We will then normalize it against an automobile as our benchmark.
 This number is basically an indication of how aerodynamically efficient a vehicle is compared to a car.
 A number larger than 1 means it is better than an automobile.

 |Type||Useful load||True Speed||Fuel Burn||Fuel mileage||Transport Effectiveness|